CHerSun/NoSleep/readme.md

 # NoSleep windows utility
 *13 July 2016*

 NoSleep utility prevents Windows OS from automatically going into ScreenSaver / Sleep / ScreenLock modes.
-It's meant for those cases where user cannot change settings due to corporate-enforced policy.
+It's meant for those cases where user cannot change settings (due to corporate-enforced policy, for example).
+Inspired by Linux Caffeine.

 ## Usage
 Download **NoSleep.exe** from **"Compiled binary"** folder.
 Then just run and forget.
+You can also add shortcut to NoSleep to your StartUp items for NoSleep to start on user login.
+While active NoSleep will sit in Windows tray and prevent Windows from blocking.

-It will sit in tray and work.
-If you wish to close the program - right-click tray icon and select "Close".
+If you wish to stop it - close the program - right-click tray icon and select "Close".

 ## Requirements
 .NET 4.0 (client profile)